 Travel Prompts For During Your Trip

-1. What you first notice once you arrive on your destination.
+- What you first notice once you arrive at your destination.

-6. Why you chose to visit the location your in.
+- Why you chose to visit the location you’re in.

-7. Talk about any first experiences you have.
+- Talk about any “firsts” you experiences.
 Maybe first time on a beach, or first time visiting a castle, or zip lining, etc.

-11. Write on if you had a bad experience so that if you end up going again, you can remember not to repeat it.
+- Write about bad experiences so that if you end up going again, you can remember not to repeat it.

 Travel Prompts For Once You Arrive Home From Trip

-3. What you will miss the most from being home.
+- What you will miss the most once home.

-11. Self reflects on how the trip changed you.
+- Self reflect on how the trip changed you.